Rock of Gibraltar: Galleries

-Second World War onwards
+Second world war onwards

 When World War II broke out in 1939, the authorities evacuated the civilian population to Morocco, the United Kingdom, Jamaica, and Madeira so that the military could fortify Gibraltar against a possible German attack.
 By 1942 there were over 30,000 British soldiers, sailors, and airmen on the Rock.
 They expanded the tunnel system and made the Rock a keystone in the defence of shipping routes to the Mediterranean.

 In February 1997, it was revealed the British had a secret plan called Operation Tracer to conceal servicemen in tunnels beneath the Rock in case the Germans captured it.
 The team in the rock would have radio equipment with which to report enemy movements.
 A six-man team waited undercover at Gibraltar for two and a half years.
 The Germans never got close to capturing the rock and so the men were never sealed inside.
 The team was disbanded to resume civilian life when the war ended.

 Sayings

 The saying "solid as the Rock of Gibraltar" is used to describe an entity that is very safe or firm.

 The motto of the Royal Gibraltar Regiment and Gibraltar itself is Nulli Expugnabilis Hosti (Latin for "No Enemy Shall Expel Us").

+Jazz standard Love Is Here to Stay uses Gibraltar as a metaphor for longevity: "In time, the Rockies may crumble, Gibraltar may tumble.
+They're only made of clay.
+But our love is here to stay."

+It is also the logo of Prudential Financial.